incognitochain/incognito-cli/README.md

    This function helps consolidate UTXOs of an account.
 It consolidates a version of UTXOs at a time, users need to specify which version they need to consolidate.
 Please note that this process is time-consuming and requires a considerable amount of CPU.

 OPTIONS:
-   --privateKey value, --prvKey value  a base58-encoded private key --tokenID value                     ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --privateKey value, -p value  a base58-encoded Incognito private key --tokenID value, --id value   the Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
    --version value, -v value     version of the transaction (1 or 2) (default: 2) --numThreads value            number of threads used in this action (default: 4) --enableLog                   enable log for this action (default: false) --logFile value               location of the log file (default: "os.Stdout")

 ```